RadleighSmith/hockley-woods/README.md

 ## Testing

-Throughout Development I have tested the site rigorously by using the following devices and aplications:
+Throughout Development I have tested the site rigorously by using the following devices and applications:

 * Macbook Pro 13" Safari, - Chrome and Firefox

-* Windows PC (Windows 11) on a 1440p 27" monitor - Chrome, Firefox and edge
+* Windows PC (Windows 11) on a 1440p 27" monitor - Chrome, Firefox and Edge

 * iPad Air (5th Gen) - Safari and Chrome